chevah/geck/content/python.rst

 An abstract method is a method that is declared, but contains no implementation.
-Calling an abstract method it will raise `NotImplementedError`.
+Calling an abstract method will raise `NotImplementedError`.

 Abstract classes may not be instantiated.
 They require subclasses to provide implementations for the abstract methods.